News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 So we began to contact the relevant people, the gatekeepers who decide on such matters, to try to persuade them to do their very best to make cinema films and screenings accessible to film fans with hearing loss.

 We rounded up supporters to help and began building a grass-roots, sociable outreach initiative to help deaf children to socialise at cinemas with their families and friends.
-Over three years we built up a UK nationwide database - a ready-made audience of thousands of people interested in captioned cinema screenings.
+Over three years we built up a UK nationwide database - a ready-made audience of thousands of people interested in subtitled/captioned cinema screenings.
 We hoped to one day introduce them to a vast network of accessible UK cinemas and supply of accessible films.

-Accessible, captioned cinema screenings provide sociable benefits such as equality and inclusion.
+Accessible, subtitled/captioned cinema screenings provide sociable benefits such as equality and inclusion.
 For a few hours, the disabling barrier is removed, enabling film fans with hearing loss to ENJOY, rather than endure the cinema experience

 Dean